Isaiah 6:1-13 · Isaiah · Updated April 25, 2026

 Summary

 Isaiah reacts to this vision with a sense of unworthiness, declaring himself a man of unclean lips living among a people of unclean lips (6:5).
-In response, a seraph flies to him with a live coal from the altar, touches his mouth, and tells him that his iniquity is taken away and his sin is purged (6:6-7).
-After this, Isaiah hears the voice of the Lord asking whom He should send to deliver His message.
+A seraph flies to him with a live coal from the altar, touches his mouth, and tells him that his iniquity is taken away and his sin is purged (6:6-7).
+Isaiah hears the voice of the Lord asking whom He should send to deliver His message.
 Isaiah volunteers, saying, "Here am I; send me" (6:8).
 God instructs Isaiah to go and tell the people that they will hear but not understand, and see but not perceive, as their hearts will be hardened (6:9-10).

 Isaiah asks how long this state will last, and the Lord responds that it will continue until the cities are ruined and desolate, with the people removed far away (6:11-12).
 However, a remnant, referred to as a "tenth," will remain and will be like a tree stump, representing a holy seed (6:13).
 The passage concludes with the establishment of Isaiah's role as a prophet tasked with delivering a challenging message to a people who will not readily accept it.
+The primary conclusion of Isaiah 6:1-13 is that Isaiah receives a divine commission to deliver a message to the people of Israel.
+This message is foreordained to result in a lack of understanding and perception.
+Isaiah's encounter with God is overwhelming, marked by a sense of personal inadequacy (6:5).
+Yet, following his purification by the seraphim, Isaiah is ready to accept the mission (6:7-8).
+The Lord's instructions to Isaiah make it clear that the message will harden the hearts of the people, preventing them from understanding and repenting (6:9-10).
+This emphasizes the gravity of the situation: the people's refusal to heed God's word will lead to their desolation and exile (6:11-12).

 Chiastic structure